RishiAP/newshelp/README.md

 # News Website

-A modern and responsive news website built with Next.js, MongoDB, and Tailwind CSS.
+A modern and responsive news website built with Next.js, MongoDB, and Bootstrap.

 ## Table of Contents